COUSCOUSZ/BetterGPT/README.md

 	</tr>
 	</table>

-- Drag the`chrome-mv3` folder into the Extensions Dashboard to install it or click load unpacked And done!
-You can see the messages on the togglable sidebar **(Scroll to chat message feature is still WiP)**
+- Drag the`chrome-mv3` folder into the Extensions Dashboard to install it or click load unpacked button And done!
+You can see the messages on the togglable sidebar.
 - <img src="md/Preview.png" >